Metric-induced non-Hermitian physics: Introduction

 \section{Introduction}

 Reconciling general relativity with quantum field theory in a mathematically and physically consistent way is an open problem in high-energy physics.
-However, a well-studied semiclassical approximation of quantum gravity is the quantum field theory in curved spacetime, which is obtained when particle fields are treated as quantum-mechanical, and spacetime is treated as a classical background\cite{mcvittie_diracs_1932,hollands_quantum_2015}.
-Nevertheless, this theory itself is not free from apparent inconsistencies, such as the issue of the nonhermicity of the Dirac Hamiltonian in curved spacetime\cite{parker_one-electron_1980,huang_hermiticity_2009}.
-This nonhermicity is usually cured by adding extra terms that make the Hamiltonian hermitian\cite{huang_hermiticity_2009,nakahara_geometry_2018}), or to consider sufficiently smoothly varying metrics, which makes the nonhermitian terms negligible.
-The issue of hermiticity or nonhermiticity of the Dirac Hamiltonian is also relevant in light of the recent advances in the study of nonhermitian quantum mechanics\cite{yuto-ashida_non-hermitian_2020,okuma_non-hermitian_2023}, and nonhermitian quantum field theories\cite{kawabata_topological_2021}, and on the growing field of analog gravity, i.e., the study of quantum systems that simulate curved spacetime, such as Bose-Einstein condensates\cite{garay_sonic_2000,lahav_realization_2010,steinhauer_observation_2016,munoz-de-nova_observation_2019}, optical metamaterials\cite{sheng_trapping_2013,bekenstein_control_2017,zhong_controlling_2018,sheng_definite_2018,drori_observation_2019}, cold atoms in optical lattices\cite{boada_dirac_2011}, graphene\cite{cortijo_a-cosmological_2007,juan_charge_2007,vozmediano_gauge_2008,de-juan_dislocations_2010,cortijo_geometrical_2012,iorio_quantum_2014,castro_symmetry_2018}, and Weyl semimetals~\cite{morice_synthetic_2021,konye_horizon_2022,mertens_thermalization_2022,konye_anisotropic_2023}.
-These systems are described by effective Hamiltonians corresponding to a Dirac equation regularized on a lattice and are usually derived perturbatively specifically for the condensed matter system considered\cite{cortijo_a-cosmological_2007,juan_charge_2007,vozmediano_gauge_2008,de-juan_dislocations_2010,cortijo_geometrical_2012,iorio_quantum_2014,castro_symmetry_2018}.
+However, a well-studied semiclassical approximation of quantum gravity is the quantum field theory in curved spacetime, which is obtained when particle fields are treated as quantum-mechanical, and spacetime is treated as a classical background~\cite{mcvittie_diracs_1932,hollands_quantum_2015}.
+In this framework, e.g., the Dirac equation is extended from the flat Minkowski spacetime of quantum field theory to a curved spacetime by substituting the partial derivatives with covariant ones.
+Nevertheless, this theory itself is not free from apparent inconsistencies, such as the issue of the nonhermicity of the Dirac Hamiltonian in curved spacetime~\cite{parker_one-electron_1980,huang_hermiticity_2009}.
+This nonhermicity is usually cured by adding extra terms that make the Hamiltonian Hermitian~\cite{huang_hermiticity_2009,nakahara_geometry_2018}, or by considering sufficiently smoothly varying metrics, which makes the non-Hermitian terms negligible.
+The issue of hermiticity or nonhermiticity of the Dirac Hamiltonian is also relevant in light of the recent advances in the study of non-Hermitian quantum mechanics~\cite{yuto-ashida_non-hermitian_2020,okuma_non-hermitian_2023} and non-Hermitian quantum field theories~\cite{kawabata_topological_2021}, and on the growing field of analog gravity, i.e., the study of quantum systems that simulate curved spacetime, such as Bose-Einstein condensates~\cite{garay_sonic_2000,lahav_realization_2010,steinhauer_observation_2016,munoz-de-nova_observation_2019}, optical metamaterials~\cite{sheng_trapping_2013,bekenstein_control_2017,zhong_controlling_2018,sheng_definite_2018,drori_observation_2019}, cold atoms in optical lattices~\cite{boada_dirac_2011}, graphene~\cite{cortijo_a-cosmological_2007,juan_charge_2007,vozmediano_gauge_2008,de-juan_dislocations_2010,cortijo_geometrical_2012,iorio_quantum_2014,castro_symmetry_2018}, and Weyl semimetals~\cite{morice_synthetic_2021,konye_horizon_2022,mertens_thermalization_2022,konye_anisotropic_2023}.
+These systems are described by effective Hamiltonians corresponding to a Dirac equation regularized on a lattice and are usually derived perturbatively, specifically for the condensed matter system considered~\cite{cortijo_a-cosmological_2007,juan_charge_2007,vozmediano_gauge_2008,de-juan_dislocations_2010,cortijo_geometrical_2012,iorio_quantum_2014,castro_symmetry_2018}.